rjshxyz/transformer-timeseries-forecasting/PERFORMANCE_REPORT.md

 ## Executive Summary

-This report presents a comprehensive evaluation of a Transformer-based neural network architecture for S&P 500 stock price forecasting, compared against a baseline LSTM model.
-The implementation demonstrates the effectiveness of attention mechanisms in capturing temporal dependencies for financial time series prediction.
+In this report, I evaluate a Transformer-based neural network for forecasting S&P 500 stock prices, comparing it against an LSTM baseline.
+The Transformer model uses attention mechanisms to capture temporal patterns in the data, and I wanted to see if it would outperform the more traditional LSTM approach for financial time series prediction.
 ## Dataset Overview

 ### Data Source